msarilar/EDEngineer/README.md

 ### Install

-Get the latest release in this [list](https://github.com/msarilar/EDEngineer/releases).
-Unzip the setup.zip file and run the setup.exe afterwards.
+Install the [setup.exe](https://github.com/msarilar/EDEngineer/blob/master/EDEngineer/publish/setup.exe) which will download the published application on github.
+It will check for update each time the application is started.

 ### Features